datascience-mobi-2022/2022-topic-02-team-01/README.md

 ## Folder structure

-- **Archive Old Files** contains old outdated files we have archived in case they are needed as a referance.
+- **Archive Old Files:** contains old outdated files we have archived in case they are needed as a referance.

 - **Data_Cleaning:** contains the markdown files used to perform the data cleaning on the given data sets, where we filtered out low-varience genes as well as unwanted (non-protein-coding) biotypes.

 - **Data Exploration:** contains the markdown files used for our descriptive analysis, as well as mastercodes for generating different types of plots.

-- **Generation of Pathway Matrix** contains the markdown files used to generate our pathway matrix.
-This includes Pathway gathering, pathway  selection, merging, scoring and diagnostic code.
+- **Generation of Pathway Matrix:** contains the markdown files used to generate our pathway matrix.
+This includes pathway gathering, pathway selection, merging, scoring and diagnostic code.

 - **Pan Cancer Analysis:** contains the markdown files used for our pan cancer analysis, where we aimed to identify differences and simmilarities of all cacer types in our dataset.
-This code includes Volcano plots, Heatmaps and overlap comparisons of BRCA and non BRCA expression data, As well as diagnostic code.
+This code includes volcano plots, heatmaps and overlap comparisons of BRCA and non BRCA expression data, as well as diagnostic code.

-- **Focused Analysis** contains the markdown files used for our focused analysis, where we investigated gene expression scores from the BRCA tumour and normal tissue to identify trends in their differentiation.
+- **Focused Analysis:** contains the markdown files used for our focused analysis, where we investigated gene expression scores from the BRCA tumour and normal tissue to identify trends in their differentiation.
 This code contains volcano plots, overlap comparisons and heatmaps as well as diagnostic code.

-- **Regression Analysis** contains the markdown files used in our Regression analysis, where we generated a regression model to predict a selected pathway.
-This file includes the pathway selection code as well as the regression algorithm. a list of pathways used in the regression analisis can be found at the end of this read me document.
+- **Regression Analysis:** contains the markdown files used in our regression analysis, where we generated a regression model to predict a selected pathway.
+This folder includes the pathway selection code as well as the regression algorithm.
+A list of pathways used in the regression analisis can be found at the end of this read me document.

-- **Report** contains the final report markdown and all related files
+- **Report:** contains the final report markdown and all related files

-- **Output** contains the graphical outputs and plots
+- **Output:** contains the graphical outputs and plots

+-**Output_read_me:** contains the plots that are shown in this read me.

 ## Best Figures